 Mastering a Proper Handshake

 It may seem like the easiest thing to do, but it is actually extremely difficult to master a perfect handshake.
 As it is a two-person exchange, it helps if the other person knows how to shake hands as well.
-Odds are, if you going to shake hands of a business owner, they are likely to know how to shake hands.
+Odds are, if you’re going to shake the hands of a business owner, they are likely to know how to shake hands.

 The concept seems simple; reach for each other’s hands and then shake them up and down in a vertical motion.
 However, the factors of speed, grip, and length are all crucial for the completion of a perfect handshake.